-- 1. Verify that the addresses on the point-to-point link to the switch are correct by using the ifconfig ipsx command. - 2.
-Verify that there is network connectivity to the IP controller on the switch by using the ping command.
+- Verify that there is network connectivity to the IP controller on the switch by using the ping command.
 If the command fails, the local host's ifconfig command parameters might be incorrect.
 On the switch, possible reasons include: the IP controller is down or has an interface problem.
-Contact the switch administrator. - 3.
-Verify that there is an ips route to the remote host's subnet by using the netstat -r command.
+Contact the switch administrator. - Verify that there is an ips route to the remote host's subnet by using the netstat -r command.